 Conclusion

-Although there might be a kernel of truth in each of the stereotypes mentioned above, I think it’s absolutely clear that most of them are not true and are only spreading a negative image about Romanians and their country.
+Although there might be at least a kernel of truth in each of the stereotypes mentioned above, I think it’s absolutely clear that most of them are not true and are only spreading a negative image about Romanians and their country.

 But this is what stereotypes do.